 How is upper jaw surgery done?

-Incisions are made in the gumline under the upper lip.
-There are no skin incisions and no scarring.
+Incisions are made in the gum-line under the upper lip.
+There are no skin incisions and no facial scarring.
 The bone in the upper jaw is very thin and can be cut with a micro-saw blade from just under the nose all the way back to behind the last molar teeth.
-The upper jaw can then be moved to the new planned position.
-The movements have been done in the laboratory prior to surgery and surgical splints created.
-The surgical splint is then placed between the teeth and the jaws temporarily wired together using the surgical hooks placed on the braces into the new planned position and new bite.
-We now have the new position and the upper jaw is then fixated to this position using titanium mini-plates and mini-screws.
-There is usually 4 miniplates with 4 holes per plate and each plate is precisely bent and shaped to fit over the bone to hold the upper jaw into the new position.
-The wires are then released and the jaws are no longer wired together as the plates/screws are now maintaining the new position.
-The plates and screws are biocompatible and can stay indefinitely.
-They do not react with metal detectors and studies have shown titanium to be inert and integrate well with bone.
-Light dental elastics are placed between the teeth in the immediate post-operative period and patients are later taught to change the elastics daily and these can be removed during eating and cleaning of teeth.
+The upper jaw can then be separated and mobilized and moved to the new planned position.
+The movements have been precisely pre-planned prior to surgery using computerized 3-D software with 3-D printed surgical templates to reproduce the planned movements during surgery.
+The new position of the upper jaw is fixed using titanium mini-plates and mini-screws.
+The plates and screws are made from medical grade titanium and are biocompatible so they can stay in place indefinitely.
+Each plate is precisely bent and shaped to fit over the bone to hold the jaw into the new position.
+The wires are then released and the jaws are no longer wired together as the plates and screws are now maintaining the new position.
+Studies have shown titanium to be inert and integrate well with bone.
+Even though there is no need to wire the teeth together, light dental elastics are placed between the teeth in the immediate post-operative period (usually 4 elastics are used) and patients are later taught to change the elastics daily and these can be removed during eating and cleaning of teeth.

 Most patients worry about the pain after surgery however, the pain and discomfort is quite manageable.
-During surgery, a long-acting local anaesthetic is given so that patients do not wake up with much pain.
-Patients are connected to a drip attached to an automatic pain medication dispenser which they can activate by pressing a button.
-This is removed once patients no longer are using it usually in 48 hrs after which pain tablets such as Nurofen or Panadeine Forte are sufficient.
+During surgery, a long-acting local anaesthetic is given so that patients wake up with the local anaesthetic still taking effect and do not initially experience much pain.
+Patients are connected to a “drip” attached to an automatic pain medication dispenser (“Patient Controlled Analgesia”) which they can activate by pressing a button to provide pain relief.
+This is removed once patients no longer are using it which is usually in 48 hours after which time oral pain medication is well tolerated.